jackrdavies2023/jrd15_MP_AberDock_BitTorrent/docs/diary/jrd15_mp_diary.md

 Note the line

     {include file='navbar.tpl'}

+The logo was created using GIMP.
+I took a photo from the top of Constitution Hill, Aberystwyth, and drew a simple boat and two letters, "A" and "D, for "Aber Dock".

 ## March 2, 2023 ##
 I started working on the browse page, which is the main part of the site that is used for searching and browsing for content.